rnpbr/opennetworking-docs/docs/en/Laboratórios/Roteamento-OSPF/index.md

 ## :material-lan: **1.
 Topology and Configurations**

 The topology consists of three routers (PB, PE, JPA) connected in a ring.
-Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the image below.
+Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the following image.

 ![Topology.png](../../../img/labs_imgs/Topologia_ospf_lab.png)

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for monitoring and managing the network, allowing access to telemetry information from devices.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.

 ## :material-tools: **2.
 Installation**
 ### :material-alert: 2.1 Prerequisites:

-To start the lab, you need to install and configure the following components:
+To start the lab, it is necessary to install and configure the following components:

 - Netbox
 - Netreplica
 - Containerlab

-If your environment is not configured, follow the steps in [Configuration Guide](../../Getting%20Started.md)
+If your environment is not configured, follow the steps [Configuration Guide](../../Getting%20Started.md)

-### :material-application-import: 2.2 Importing Template into Netbox:
+### :material-application-import: 2.2 Importing Template to Netbox:
-Containerlab uses [startup-config](https://containerlab.dev/manual/nodes/#remote-startup-config ) to import configurations to devices, these are defined in templates within Netbox.
+Containerlab uses [startup-config](https://containerlab.dev/manual/nodes/#remote-startup-config ) to import configurations to equipment, these are defined in templates within Netbox.

 1. :material-git: **In Netbox, create a Data source and add the git repository below:**
 ```bash